-In 2018, 13 inspections were performed in atrazine PAs with five violations recorded, all involving atrazine application within the PA.
-Two of the illegal applications were the responsibility of self-applicators and three were the responsibility of commercial applicators.
+In 2019, 14 inspections were performed in atrazine PAs with four violations recorded, all involving atrazine application within the PA.
+One of the illegal applications were the responsibility of self-applicators and three were the responsibility of commercial applicators.
 Several violations were with applicators that knew a PA was located in the area, but did not know the actual dimensions thus applying atrazine in the PA unknowingly.
-Two of the fields in violation also had elevated concentrations of atrazine in soil samples.
-Written warnings were issued for the five violations.
+One of the fields in violation also had elevated atrazine concentrations in collected soil samples (0.0336 parts per million).